 - Parents support children; to keep them safe, provide food, shelter, and sound guidance

-- Children do not support a parent /parents (until maybe they are much older adults)
+- Children do not support a parent /parents (except when elderly)

 - It is not a child’s fault if an adult misbehaves in words or actions

 - Each child MUST know how incredibly precious, and beautiful they are;

 - we must tell our children, so they don’t seek praise from a predator

 - Always stay with your safe friends or your safe family members,

 - Groups of trusted friends and family give a lot of protection

 - If you feel uncomfortable, that is your warning sign to leave the area or call for help